 Bangkok has been the best way to begin the adventure, with the city jump-starting my enthusiasm.
 The coming few months are loaded with adventures, in part thanks to the lovely folks at the Tourism Authority of Thailand, who are sorting us out with all kinds of incredible stories to share, including nights on raft houses, mist-laden national park exploration and long-tailed boat trips between impossible to pronounce islands.

 From what I can tell it’s going to be a hell of trip, and I’m so pleased you’re coming along for the ride.
 Stay tuned – and as always, thanks for reading!
 I’d love to hear your thoughts on this post in the comments below.
-Finally, don't forget that if you're looking to book cheap Bangkok hotels for your trip to Thailand, to give Expedia a try.
-It's one of the booking engines we regularly turn to when searching for great deals.

 Entry to the Memorial bridge, Bangkok